EvoTest: Evolutionary Test-Time Learning for Self-Improving Agentic Systems: Experiments

 \subsection{Setup}

-\vpara{Backbone LLM and inference.} For methods not requiring fine-tuning, including the Actor Agent in our framework, use fixed off-the-shelf LLM backbones: \texttt{google/gemini-2.5-flash} and \texttt{anthropic/claude-4-sonnet-20250522}.
-The online fine-tuning baselines (SFT and GRPO) use \texttt{qwen/qwen3-32b} as LLM backbone.
-The Evolver Agent in our framework uses \texttt{openai/o3-2025-04-16}.
+\vpara{Backbone LLM.} We use two powerful API models for the Actor Agent: the cost-effective \texttt{google/gemini-2.5-flash} and the highly capable \texttt{anthropic/claude-4-sonnet-20250522}.
+The Evolver Agent, which performs the most complex reasoning, is powered by \texttt{openai/o3-2025-04-16}.
+The fine-tuning baselines (SFT and GRPO) are implemented on \texttt{qwen/qwen3-32b}, a large open-source model.
+Experiments with more LLM backbones can be found in Appendix~\ref{appendix:llm}